-The university recently placed fourth of 98 schools in the country in reducing its electricity use during the Campus Conservation Nationals 2012, a competition among colleges and universities to reduce energy consumption.
-As one of the top 10 schools in the conservation contest, Southern also will receive a credit for 200 megawatt hours of renewable energy from Sterling Planet, a company that works with organizations toward becoming carbon neutral.
-The 200 megawatt hours of free energy should be enough to power one of the university’s smaller residence halls for about a year.
+In 2012, the university placed fourth of 98 schools in the country in reducing its electricity use during the Campus Conservation Nationals, a competition among colleges and universities to reduce energy consumption.
+As one of the top 10 schools in the conservation contest, Southern received a credit for 200 megawatt hours of renewable energy from Sterling Planet, a company that works with organizations toward becoming carbon neutral.
+The 200 megawatt hours of free energy would be enough to power one of the university’s smaller residence halls for about a year.

 Other recent sustainability efforts at Southern include:

 - Becoming a charter signatory to the American College & University Presidents’ Climate Commitment, which calls for schools to bolster their conservation efforts in pursuit of eventual carbon neutrality

 - Converting to LED lighting in campus garages and gymnasiums

 - Implementing an extensive recycling program – 28 per cent of the institution’s overall waste stream – that includes single-stream materials, fluorescent lights, batteries, e-waste, construction materials, metal, mattresses, and more.